Affiliate links on Android Authority may earn us a commission. Learn more.

 Not all of these commands work on every device, and you’ll have to enable Alexa skills to use some of them.

-You can browse and enable Skills in the Alexa app by going to Menu > Skills & Games.
-There are more than 100,000 of them available and they’re all free, though some offer premium features.
-We’ve compiled a list of a few great Alexa skills, which you can check out below.
+You can browse skills in the Alexa app by going to More > Skills & Games.
+More than 100,000 of them are available, and they’re typically free, though some offer paid features.
+We’ve compiled a list of a few excellent Alexa skills, which you can check out below.
 Visit Amazon’s website to discover even more.

 - Best Buy — Research products, check the deal of the day, and find a store near you.